fredrikskogb/sensors/README.md

 Ports in use: 5434:5432, 8080

 Either:
-- Start the app with IntelliJ with Java 21
+- Start the app with IntelliJ and Java 21

 Or:
 - `$ docker compose up --build`